adtma/adtma.github.io/_pages/about.md

 I am a geologist with interest in sedimentary geochemistry, stratigraphy, paleoceanography, and biogeochemistry.
 Sometimes, I also take on the role of a geochemical modeler.

 I was born and raised in Indonesia.
 I attended [Institut Teknologi Bandung](https://geology.fitb.itb.ac.id/) for my undergraduate degree in geology and the School of Earth Sciences at [Ohio State](https://earthsciences.osu.edu/) for my MS and PhD.
-Currently, I am a postdoctoral scholar at [Florida State University Department of Earth, Ocean & Atmospheric Science (EOAS)](https://www.eoas.fsu.edu/people/postdocs/) and [National High Magnetic Field Laboratory (MagLab)](https://nationalmaglab.org/staff/?name=YosephAdiatma).
+Currently, I am a postdoctoral scholar at [Florida State University Department of Earth, Ocean & Atmospheric Science (EOAS)](https://www.eoas.fsu.edu/people/postdocs/).

 My research centers in reconstructing changes in geologic, paleoceanographic, and paleoclimate processes using geochemical proxies and their roles in shaping the macro-evolution of life on Earth.
 Overall, my research questions are at the intersection between geology (*sedimentology, stratigraphy, geochemistry*), paleoceanography, paleoclimatology, and deep-time biogeochemistry.